 TomTom reports Q4 earnings loss twice as large as consensus

-The group expects 2021 revenues to falls to between 520 and 570 million euros, compared to the 580 million euros expected on average by analysts.
+The group expects 2021 revenue of between 520 million and 570 million euros, compared to the 580 million expected on average by analysts, based on the expectation that car production in 2021 will still not reach 2019 volumes.

 ($1 = 0.8326 euros)